 The main steps to obtain certified 3D printed parts rely on the famous Practical Process Validation book by Durivage and Mehta, which provides the most important definitions and concepts relative to the certification of manufacturing processes:

 Installation Qualification (IQ) establishes, by objective evidence, that all key aspects of the process equipment and ancillary system installations adhere to the manufacturer’s approved specification and that the recommendations of the supplier of the equipment are suitably considered.
 In addition, IQ determines, through documented evidence, that all systems and equipment are installed correctly.

 Operational Qualification (OQ) establishes, by objective evidence, that the equipment process control limits meet all predetermined requirements by challenging the limits to provide evidence that the predetermined process output requirements can meet the predetermined requirements.
-In addition, OQ determines through documented evidence that the equipment process control limits meet all predetermined requirements.
+Also, OQ determines through documented evidence that the equipment process control limits meet all predetermined requirements.

 Performance Qualification (PQ) establishes, by objective evidence, that a process consistently produces a result and/or product that meets the predetermined requirements (reproducible and repeatable).
 The main objective of PQ is to demonstrate that the process will consistently produce acceptable products under normal operating conditions.

 - PQ testing should always take place at nominal process conditions.